theworldisnotflat/shriveling_world/markdown/usrdoc/create_dataset.md

 _yearBegin_ = max((_yearBeginRoad_), min(_yearBeginFasterTransp1_, _yearBeginFasterTransp2_, etc.))
 _yearEnd_ = min((_yearEndRoad_), max(_yearEndFasterTransp1_, _yearEndFasterTransp2_, etc.))

+-->

-The transport related period should also be coherent with the dates of the city population data.
+In addition, the transport related period should also be coherent with the dates of the city population data.

 ## Mandatory elements in the dataset